 It’s traditional to eat black eyed peas on New Year’s Day in the South.
 That said, there are no rules saying it couldn’t be in the form of a delectable Hoppin’ John Casserole with Cornbread Crust!
-This skillet casserole takes black eyed peas to another level with fire roasted tomatoes and chilis, onion, bell pepper, ham and bacon along with a kicked-up combination of seasonings.
-Smothered with a cornbread topping it’s then baked until the cornbread is golden.
+This skillet casserole sans rice, takes black eyed peas to another level with fire roasted tomatoes and chilis, onion, bell pepper, ham and bacon along with a kicked-up combination of seasonings.
+Rice is an ingredient in traditional Hoppin’ John but, this skillet variation is smothered with a cornbread topping, instead.
 Without a doubt, it’s a tasty way to start the new year.

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!